Alejandro-44/soda-monokai-theme/README.md

 </div>

-A dark theme made with monkai color palette for [Visual Strudio Code](https://code.visualstudio.com/)
+A dark theme made with monokai color palette for [Visual Strudio Code](https://code.visualstudio.com/).
+Also, it has a theme made with gruvbox color palette and monokai color guide

 ## Settings for a better experience